aizuddinmanap/cashier-chip/README.md

 ### PDF Generation Errors

-**Issue**: "Call to a member function on null" when generating PDFs
+**Issue 1**: "Call to a member function on null" when generating PDFs

 **Cause**: This was a null pointer error in v1.0.12 and earlier when the billable entity was null.